apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What is the deadly Marburg virus and where has it spread?**
+**Hurricane Helene: Political row erupts overs disaster relief**

-You can read more about it [here](https://www.aljazeera.com/news/2024/10/5/what-is-the-deadly-marburg-virus-and-where-has-it-spread).
+You can read more about it [here](https://www.bbc.com/news/articles/c5y3qgqxpwno).

 ## Requirements
 - Python 3.8